- Euro-style inside and out

 Roomy and pleasant to drive, the 2018 Buick Regal is a crossover in car clothing.

-The Regal GS features a 3.6-liter V-6 making 310 hp and 282 lb-ft of torque.
+The Regal GS features a 3.6-liter V-6 making 310 hp and 282 lb-ft of torque, paired to a 9-speed automatic.
 It has all-wheel drive, as well as adjustable shocks, a five-link rear suspension, sport seats, and more aggressive body work.
+Power is good on either version, while the Regal GS has much better body control and a more responsive drivetrain, with steering that's very well tuned for highway tracking and back-road carousing.

-The TourX sits only about an inch higher off the ground.
+The TourX sits less than an inch higher off the ground.
 It is, however, 3.4 inches longer overall, bringing it to 196.3 inches from bumper-to-bumper.
 That's hefty—7 inches longer than an Outback and stretched more than a foot longer than a Volvo V60 Cross Country, the two models Buick says it's targeting.
 It also has a five-link rear suspension, while standard Sportbacks have a four-link.

 Predictably, the TourX is roomy inside, offering 73.5 cubic feet of maximum cargo volume with the second-row seats folded forward.
-That's a figure that exceeds both of its rivals.
+That's a figure that well exceeds the V60 but is on par with the smaller Outback.

 All models are five-seaters with an interior that aims to be high-end but winds up more in the mainstream.